singledigit/devops-bootcamp/configuration/cloud9.md

 4. Leave all the defaults and click *Next Step*
 5. On the next page click *Create Environment*

 There you have it!
 A new development environment has been setup.
+Spend some time looking around and getting aquinted with the different sections of Cloud9

 [Next Step: EC2 Key Pair](keypair.md) | [Configuration](README.md) | [Home](../README.md)